CosmWasm/cw-plus/PATTERNS.md

 CosmWasm follows the actor model, but wraps it in atomic transactions.
 The standard contract call pattern is to simply return messages that must succeed, and the contract aborts if they don't.
-This covers > 90% of the cases we come across of, such as transfering tokens (native or cw20) or staking, etc based upon some contract state transition.
+This covers > 90% of the cases we come across of, such as transferring tokens (native or cw20) or staking, etc based upon some contract state transition.

 We can query to predict success, or store a local counter of available